Introduction to Extending Microsoft Dynamics 365

-As we are learning throughout this book, CRM includes preconfigured entities, fields, forms, views, security models, reports, and workflows that help businesses manage their sales, marketing, and customer support needs.
+As we are learning throughout this book, Dynamics 365 includes preconfigured entities, fields, forms, views, security models, reports, and workflows that help businesses manage their sales, marketing, and customer service needs.
 These out-of-the-box features are designed to provide functionality that is common to most sales, marketing, and service processes.

-Microsoft Dynamics CRM also includes many out-of-the-box tools to extend custom business logic into CRM, including the ability to build custom entities, fields, forms, views, security models, and workflow to inject specific business needs into CRM.
+Microsoft Dynamics 365 also includes many out-of-the-box tools to extend custom business logic into Dynamics 365, including the ability to build custom entities, fields, forms, views, security models, and workflow to inject specific business needs into Dynamics 365.
 For example, an insurance company might build a custom entity to store and manage their specific policy types for their customers, build rules into their security model, or build workflows to send reminders when a policy is about to expire or to adjust rates based on the status of the customer.
-All of this is possible using out-of-the-box tools provided within Microsoft Dynamics CRM.
+All of this is possible using out-of-the-box tools provided within Microsoft Dynamics 365.

-As another example, a business could further extend the functionality of Microsoft Dynamics CRM to read and/or write customer data between their CRM system and the ERP system.
-Instead of relying on CRM users to perform double-entry of data, you can extend the CRM system to automatically “integrate” data between the business CRM and ERP systems using custom code built within, say, a SQL Server Integration Services (SSIS) package or a custom application that sends and receives data through the CRM web service endpoints.
+As another example, a business could leverage the full functionality of Microsoft Dynamics 365.
+Now that Microsoft Dynamics 365 enables Operations, formerly Microsoft Dynamics AX, users do not have to perform double-entry of data because this integration connects data between systems using custom code built within, say, a SQL Server Integration Services (SSIS) package or a custom application that sends and receives data through the CRM web service endpoints.

-With all these options in hand, there are few business software solutions that cannot be met using CRM.
-And, with much of the functional foundation provided out-of-the-box (the “plumbing”), building highly customized business solutions on CRM is also an extremely cost effective approach to solving a wide variety of business problems.
+With all these options in hand, there are few business software solutions that cannot be met using Dynamics 365.
+And, with much of the functional foundation provided out-of-the-box (the “plumbing”), building highly customized business solutions on CRM is also an extremely cost-effective approach to solving a wide variety of business problems.

-When the data in CRM becomes this critical, so does the functionality in your business processes.
-It is this point that extending Microsoft Dynamics CRM becomes more beneficial and powerful.
+When the data in Dynamics 365 becomes this critical, so does the functionality in your business processes.
+It is this point that extending Microsoft Dynamics 365 becomes more beneficial and powerful.